 I deny myself the joy of spending money on myself.

 I Never Spend Money on Myself

-I’ve followed right in her footsteps and I’ve been like this for as long as I can remember.
+I’ve followed in her footsteps, and I’ve been acting this way for as long as I can remember.
 Becoming a stay-at-home mom has only furthered this unhealthy behavior.
-Now that I’m not earning a paycheck I find it even more difficult to spend money on myself.
+Now that I’m not earning a paycheck, I find it even more difficult to spend money on myself.

 While my friends and family members focus on the joy of spending, I focus on the comfort of saving money.
 It helps me overcome stress and financial anxiety.
 I suppose that peace of mind is worth more to me than whatever it is I’d like to buy.